Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Acknowledgment

 \section{Acknowledgment}

 The authors gratefully acknowledge the in-kind support of Department of Chemical Engineering, KU Leuven.
 This work was supported by Interne Fondsen KU Leuven / Internal Funds KU Leuven (C24/18/057).
-The authors also acknowledge Dr. Anja Vananroye and Yanshen Zhu for the discussions over nanofluid characterization and Dr. Balasubramanian Nagarajan for the surface roughness measurements.
+The authors also acknowledge Prof. Dr. Pierre Colinet and Prof. Dr. David Seveno for contact angle discussions and measurements, Dr. Anja Vananroye, and Yanshen Zhu for the discussions over nanofluid characterization, and Dr. Balasubramanian Nagarajan for the surface roughness measurements.